smart-edge-open/edgeservices/scripts/ansible/build_server/README.md

     ```
     # reboot
     ```
-  * There is no need to select kernel at in grub, as the newly installed RT will be picked up.
+  * There is no need to manually select kernel during boot process, as the newly installed RT kernel will be picked up
-  * Run first script again
+  * Once it is up again, please run a second script called: 02_install_tools.sh

+##### 02_install_tools.sh
+This is the second script that operator needs to run.
+Root permissions are needed and it's advised to run it directly from root account (not via sudo).
+Script will download and install the following packages and languages:
+  - Docker CE package
+  - QEMU in a correct version
+  - DPDK package
+  - GO language

+>  NOTE:
+  All docker images and containers that are present on the server will be removed.

+>  NOTE:
+  Please do not rebuild grub configuration file or edit it manually (`/boot/grub2/grub.cfg`).

+##### Run script:
+  * Log in as root user or switch to user account with command:
     ```
-    ./01_setup_server.sh
+    $ su -
     ```
-  * This time, additional packages will be installed, along with GO language and Docker CE.

-    >  NOTE: Any previously build Docker images/containers will be removed without any warning.
+  * Run the script
+    ```
+    ./02_install_tools.sh
+    ```
+  * Watch for possible errors and fix them once they appear and script execution is stopped.
+  * Wait till all steps complete.
    * Once required operations complete, this script job is done.
-  * Now you are ready to run a second script called: 02_build_images.sh
+  * Now you are ready to run a third script called: 03_build_images.sh

-##### 02_build_images.sh
+##### 03_build_images.sh
-This is the second script that operator needs to run on build machine (node).
+This is the third last script that operator needs to run on build machine (node).
 Root permissions are needed and it's advised to run script directly from root account (not via sudo).
 It's purpose is to:
 - remove all previous Docker images and containers (if present)